Dbcjckyee/PickUp/README.md

 * Users can track and maintain their meetups from a dashboard.

-* Users can search and filter through events by location, text, and sport.
+* Users can filter through events by location, date, and sport.

+* Searches through all available events by text.

 * Displays event locations on interactive Google Maps.

-* Maintains all meetup-related communications with the Rails's Action Mailer.
+* Maintains all meetup-related communications with Rails's Action Mailer.

 * Allows OAuth sign-ins through Facebook and Twitter.